-Federally funded research was more prevalent post WW2.
+Federally funded research was more prevalent post World War II (WW2).
 Commercial funding grew in the 1970s and 1980s which led to relationships between researchers and the private sector.
 With the rise in commercial funding came a rise in concerns and scrutiny over commercial bias in research.
 There is also an understanding that this funding is necessary and we all benefit in many ways from this research.
 Researchers and institutions have learned that by disclosing this information ahead of time they can effectively self-police and maintain the integrity of their publications.
-Research still must be reviewed and approved by an institutions IRB or institutional review board.
+Research still must be reviewed and approved by an institution’s institutional review board (IRB).
 By adding these layers, there is an attempt to internally further regulate projects to ensure their scientific validity.

-To answer your question- this type of conflict of interest is not problematic, it’s inevitable.
-Addressing the COI is a reality of the state of modern research by understanding and directly addressing the complexity of funding sources in addition to financial and personal benefit.
+This type of conflict of interest is not problematic, it’s inevitable.
+Addressing the COI is a reality of the state of modern research by understanding and directly addressing the complexity of funding sources in addition to financial and personal benefits.